POSE-Lab/i6DL-Edge-Lite/README.md

   EVAL_RES: Absolute path to folder for storing evaluation results after the container's deletion.
 Maps to /home/i6DL-Edge-Lite/scripts/eval in the container.

 ```
   For this particular script **only**, the order of the arguments is irrelevant.
-The folders defined by `$STORE_PATH`, `$BOP_PATH` , `$EVAL_RES` and the `scripts` folder will be mounted on the container on runtime from the host as bind mounts so the contents can be accessed from both the host and the container.
+The folders defined by `$STORE_PATH`, `$BOP_PATH` , `$EVAL_RES`, and the `scripts` folder will be mounted on the container on runtime from the host as bind mounts so the contents can be accessed from both the host and the container.

-4. Within the container, `cd /home/i6DL-Edge-Lite/scripts`
+5. Within the container, `cd /home/i6DL-Edge-Lite/scripts`
-5. Change the YAML configuration file so that any paths refer to directories *in the container* (typically beginning with `/home/i6DL-Edge-Lite/`).
+6. Change the YAML configuration file so that any paths refer to directories *in the container* (typically beginning with `/home/i6DL-Edge-Lite/`).
-6. From here follow the instructions in **Usage** (Visualization is not supported!)
+7. From here follow the instructions in **Usage** (Visualization is not supported!)

 ## Troubleshooting:
   - `Could NOT find CUDA: Found unsuitable version "", but required is exact